Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 ***

 I wash myself in the near bathroom and I put the clothes back on.
 The price of the service, that I have avoided to ask, offends me.
 I do not have enough money with me.
-While I ride to the ATM, in some part of me malice regains ground and judges coldly everything that has just happened.
+While I ride the bike to the ATM, in some part of me malice regains ground and judges coldly everything that has just happened.